kalviumcommunity/s76_Weird_Indian_cultures/README.md

 Welcome to the **"List of weird Indian cultures"**.
 This is a hands-on project where we will build a complete web application using the MERN stack (MongoDB, Express.js, React.js, and Node.js).
-The goal is to learn how to develop a full-stack web application and create a bestter application.
+The goal is to learn how to develop a full-stack web application and create a better application.

 ## Features